zextras/tech-doc/source/carbonio/admincli/backup.rst

 When to Disable Scan Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Backups are written on disk, therefore the Scan operations result in I/O
+Backups are written on disk, therefore the Scan operations result in
-disk access.
-Therefore, there are a number of scenarios in which either
+I/O disk access.
+For this reason, there are a number of scenarios in
-of the SmartScan or Realtime Scanner might (or should) be disabled, even
+which either of the SmartScan or Realtime Scanner might (or should) be
-temporarily.
+disabled, even temporarily.
 For example:

 -  You have a high number of trasactions every day (or you often work
    with |file| documents) and notice a high load in the Node’s resource